 The cup cannot fill itself.
 It can only open to be filled.
 That which fills, that to which it the internal cup opens, is called grace.
 Grace is a spiritual substance, real but invisible.
 It is the ida force of yoga, and in western magic is the white snake of the caduceus.
 This is a cool, descending force.
 Just as the nature of water is to travel to the low places, it is the nature of grace to fall downward.
 It is the healing and rejuvenating substance that emanates from the divine.
 Our access to it depends upon our ability to be open and receive, like a cup.
 If you’re skilled as a vessel, you feel replenished, joyful, quenched and inspired.
 If you’re closed, you feel parched and depleted.
 You collapse in exhaustion.

 Poison and Wine

 If water does not circulate properly, it stagnates and putrefies.
 It becomes poison.
 An ungrateful heart that does not share its love and grace also begins to putrefy.
 It becomes host to all kinds of poison, like vengeance, greed or envy.

-Wine is the blood of the earth.
-Extracted from her fruits, it is deliberately stagnated into a mild poison.
+Wine is deliberately stagnated into a mild poison.
 Is it any surprise that this veritas serum brings to the surface your love and grace, or your spite and malice, depending on the quality of your heart?

 To cleanse yourself of poison and drink from the holy grail is to commune with the blood of the divine.
 This is immortality.
 In Tarot, the cups procession is about purifying, pacifying, and opening the heart so divine grace can circulate through it unobstructed.
 Then the heart becomes both empty and full.
 It “runneth over,” as the psalmist notes, completely open to the waterfall of divine grace that is the true blood of Christ, and continually pouring out love, ever replenished and never cut off.